AlexisMurphy25/AlexisMurphy25/README.md

 Indiana University Graduate
 --------------------------------

-I' a recent Computer Science graduate from Indiana University.
+I'm a recent Computer Science graduate from Indiana University.
 I have a strong foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in data analysis.
 Feel free to reach out and explore my pinned projects.

 * 🌍  I'm based in Crawfordsville, Indiana
 * ✉️  You can contact me at [alexis.murphy.1232@gmail.com](mailto:alexis.murphy.1232@gmail.com)